Budgie Parakeet Pre-Adoption Questionnaire

 Baby or adult or first available?

-(Note: If applicable, indicate the name of the young adult budgie you want to adopt.)
+(Note: If applicable, indicate the name of the adult budgie you want to adopt.)

-Does the budgie need to be hand-fed or tamed already?
+Does the budgie need to be hand-fed or tame already?

 Male or female?